 We have great staff members at EPM, and one of those is Doreen Button.
 She has worked as one of my editors for many years and does an excellent job.
-She also serves with Life Impact Ministries, an outstanding organization that offers hosted places of rest, retreat, and renewal for ministry leaders.
+She is a certified biblical counselor and also serves other local and national organizations as editor, writer, and support staff.
 This was an important question that came to us, and Doreen’s response reflects not only her knowledge and communicative skill, but also her heart for people. —Randy Alcorn

 If God exists, and I truly don’t believe he does, he will know that there are limits to human understanding.
 He was the one who created this confusion in which there is poverty, injustice, greed, and loneliness.
 He doubtless had the best of intentions, but the results have proved disastrous.
 If God exists, he will be generous with those creatures who chose to leave this Earth early, and he might even apologize for having made us spend time here.

 Here is what I understand you to be saying:

 My first and most pressing question is, are you contemplating suicide?
 If so, I strongly urge you to reach out for help.
 Whether or not you believe in God, your life is precious and there is a reason He put you here.
 Yes, this world is a mess, but your early exit will not make it a better place for you or anyone else.
 Please, for your sake and the sake of those who love you, ask God to show Himself to you and give Him time to answer.
 (Here’s a link to one of Randy’s video messages discussing happiness, depression and suicide.)